 • Dairy-free – Easily swap regular butter with whatever plant-based nondairy butter alternative you like.

-• Spicy – Want some kick in your sauce?
+• Spicy – Want a spicy sauce to match your spicy personality?
 Include a pinch (or two!) of cayenne pepper.

-• Broth – We use vegetable broth in our homemade enchiladas recipe, but feel free to use chicken broth or just plain water if you like.
+• Broth – I use vegetable broth in my homemade enchiladas recipe, but feel free to use chicken broth or just plain water if you like.

 • Batch Size – As-is, this recipe yields approximately 4-5 cups of red sauce.
 It’s enough to make a large batch of enchiladas, but it can easily be doubled if you’d like to prepare one round of enchiladas now and another in the future.